danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 ===========================================================================

 This document presents the Glicko 2 [1](#references) pairwise comparison method for estimating skills of tennis players both on serve and return.
+It starts with an overview on Glicko2 Tennis model, followed by an example of Scala code for calculating skills of tennis players.
+Later on, it demonstrates three examples of practical application for tennis skills.
+The first one, is a study on historical skills of Roger Federer and Novak Djokovic.
+The second case, is about calculating probability of winning a point on serve and return at the beginning of the match by a tennis player.
+The last example, illustrates how to predict outcomes of tennis matches using skills of tennis players on serve and return.
+Finally, Glicko2 is discussed in a context of potential improvements in modelling skills of tennis players.

 Overview
 ---------------------------------------------------